 Keywords: improperly obtained evidence, abuse of process, rule of law, philosophy of evidence law.

-Abstract: This article responds to H.L.
+Abstract: This article criticises H.L.
 Ho’s argument that the exclusion of improperly obtained evidence can best be understood in terms of a ‘political’ rather than ‘epistemic’ conception of the criminal trial.
 It argues that an epistemic conception of the trial, as an institution primarily concerned with arriving at accurate verdicts on the part of an independent and impartial factfinder, is an important element of the rule of law.
 The court also has a duty to uphold other elements of the rule of law.
 The rule of law should be seen as concerned with upholding moral and political rights, including those of victims as well as defendants.
-The ‘vindication principle’, requiring decisions on exclusion of evidence should take account of both these sets of rights, is defended as being consistent with this understanding of the rule of law and with the epistemic conception of the trial.
+The ‘vindication principle’, requiring decisions on exclusion of evidence to take account of both these sets of rights, is defended as being consistent with this understanding of the rule of law and with the epistemic conception of the trial.

-Hock Lai Ho, author of the excellent A Philosophy of Evidence Law: Justice in the Search for Truth, has published a series of articles since 2010 in which he repudiates the very idea that the ‘search for truth’ is the guiding purpose of the trial.
-In place of the ‘epistemic conception’ of the trial he argues for a ‘political’ perspective in which the primary purpose of the trial is to hold the executive to account in its bid to enforce the criminal law against the accused.
+Rules or decisions excluding improperly obtained evidence are commonly classed as matters of ‘extrinsic policy’, because they ‘rest on no purpose of improving the search after truth’.
+Such a distinction implicitly privileges ‘intrinsic’ goals of truth-seeking and the protection of the innocent over rules that serve competing values.
+Works such as Hock Lai Ho’s A Philosophy of Evidence Law: Justice in the Search for Truth, provide subtle analyses of the interplay of moral and epistemic values in the truth-seeking part of evidence law but have little to say about its ‘extrinsic’ aspects.
+In his more recent work, Ho has become dissatisfied with this approach.
+In a series of articles published since 2010, he repudiates the idea that the ‘search for truth’ is the guiding purpose of the trial.
+In place of this ‘epistemic conception’ of the trial he argues for a ‘political’ perspective in which the primary purpose of the trial is to hold the executive to account in its bid to enforce the criminal law against the accused.
 The most recent of these articles applies his political conception of the trial to construct a justificatory theory for the exclusion of improperly obtained, but potentially reliable evidence.
 He argues that if the purpose of the trial is to ascertain the truth, the exclusion of such evidence is ‘inherently problematic’, but that under his political conception it is not the exclusion but rather the admission of such evidence that is problematic.